MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/online-management-api/authentication.md

 ---
-title: "Authenticate to use the Online Management API for Common Data Service| MicrosoftDocs"
+title: "Authenticate to use the Online Management API for Microsoft Dataverse| MicrosoftDocs"
 description: "Provides information about authenticating to the Online Management API to perform environment-related operations." ms.date: 10/23/2020 ms.service: crm-online